jorgerebe/f1-strategy-optimization/README.md

 # F1 Race Strategy Optimization with Deep Reinforcement Learning

 This project consists of a reinforcement learning agent that optimises race strategy decisions, improving average finish position by 3.2 places in 1000 simulated races compared to results using real-world past strategies.
-In order to train the agent, a F1 race simulator has been built in Python.
-The agent learned by interacting in races with other drivers that used real strategies used in past Grand Prixes.
+In order to train the agent, an F1 race simulator has been built in Python.
+The agent learned by interacting in races with other drivers that used real strategies used in past Grands Prix.

 ## Overview